sternhagel/feeds_para_mapper/README.txt

 * Mapping to image field
 * Mapping to file field
 * Mapping to list of type taxonomy terms
-* Note: currently it only maps a single value to a field, except for taxonomy terms.
+* Mapping multiple values to a field
+* Mapping to multiple Paragraphs bundles

 Dependencies
 -------------